brightmart/text_classification/README.md

 2.TextCNN:
 -------------
-implementation of <a href="http://www.aclweb.org/anthology/D14-1181"> Convolutional Neural Networks for Sentence Classification </a>
+Implementation of <a href="http://www.aclweb.org/anthology/D14-1181"> Convolutional Neural Networks for Sentence Classification </a>

 Structure:embedding--->conv--->max pooling--->fully connected layer-------->softmax

-check: p7_TextCNN_model.py
+Check: p7_TextCNN_model.py

-in order to get very good result with TextCNN, you also need to read carefully about this paper <a href="https://arxiv.org/abs/1510.03820">A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification</a>: it give you some insights of things that can affect performance. although you need to  change some settings according to your specific task.
+In order to get very good result with TextCNN, you also need to read carefully about this paper <a href="https://arxiv.org/abs/1510.03820">A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification</a>: it give you some insights of things that can affect performance. although you need to  change some settings according to your specific task.

 Convolutional Neural Network is main building box for solve problems of computer vision.
 Now we will show how CNN can be used for NLP, in in particular, text classification.
 Sentence length will be different from one to another.
 So we will use pad to get fixed length, n.
 For each token in the sentence, we will use word embedding to get a fixed dimension vector, d.
 So our input is a 2-dimension matrix:(n,d).
 This is similar with image for CNN.